cosmos/governance/proposals/2021-01-stargate-upgrade-b/README.md

   2. Validators should then export the current cosmos state with `gaiad export > cosmoshub-3-export.json`

   3. Validators should determine the height of the last block as `last-cosmoshub-3_block`.
+This can be easily determined from gaia logs.

   4. Validators should back up their `.gaiad` directory.